Mike Sodrel: 2008

 In October 2007 Sodrel announced that he would run again in 2008 for the Congressional seat against Baron Hill, whom he defeated in 2004 but to whom he lost in 2002 and 2006.

 In 2006 Cook rated the race as a toss-up for the duration of the race, but in 2008 the race moved between Likely D to Lean D on the Cook Political Report.

 Sodrel's fundraising was weak compared both to Hill and Sodrel's 2006 figures.

 Hill defeated Sodrel in the election, 58% to 39%.

 2010

 On January 11, 2010, at an event in Jeffersonville, Indiana, Mike Sodrel announced that he would again seek the 2010 Republican nomination for the 9th congressional seat.
 He joined two other candidates in the field of Republican contenders: Bloomington attorney Todd Young (a native of Carmel, Indiana) and Columbus real-estate investor Travis Hankins.
 A poll published by the left-leaning weblog Firedoglake showed Sodrel leading Hill 49–41 in a head-to-head race.
 However he lost the Republican nomination, coming in third place behind Travis Hankins and winner Todd Young.
 Young won the general election against Hill.

 2022

 On February 8, 2022, Sodrel announced that he would once again seek the Republican nomination for the ninth district after three-term representative Trey Hollingsworth announced his retirement.
-Sodrel is one of nine Republicans seeking the nomination in the district.
+Sodrel was one of nine Republicans seeking the nomination in the district.
+Sodrel would come in second in the primary to State Senator Erin Houchin, who would go on to succeed Hollingsworth as Congressperson for the ninth district.